What is the Digital Media Studio?

 I've never done sound and video work before, can you help me?

 Scheduled one-on-one training sessions with Digital Media Studio staff are highly encouraged for assistance with our software and equipment.
-Appointments can be made by emailing DMS@reginalibrary.ca or calling 306.777.6406 and speaking with one of our staff.
-Appointments will not be accepted for extensive artistic consultation or general computing questions.
+Appointments can be made online using our Tech Help booking tool.

 How will reservations for the Digital Media Studio equipment and spaces work?